(RNA, MUGA, Gated Blood Pool Scan [Resting and Exercise], Gated Cardiac Scan, Exercise Gated Blood Pool Scan, Cardiac Blood Pool Imaging)

-A radionuclide (usually technetium) will be injected into an arm vein to "tag" the blood cells so their progress through the heart can be traced with a scanner.
-A special camera (gamma camera) will make recordings of the heart wall at work, like a motion picture.
-These recordings will be synchronized with the heartbeat by using the electrocardiogram (ECG, or recording of the heart's electrical activity).
+Your doctor injects a radioactive tracer (usually technetium) into an arm vein to "tag" blood cells so he or she can track their progress through the heart with a scanner.
+A special camera (called a gamma camera) then records the heart muscle at work, like a movie.
+Your doctor can match these recordings with the electrocardiogram (ECG), a recording of the heart's electrical activity.

-An RNA procedure with rest and exercise is performed to assist the doctor in assessing the heart's function during exercise after comparing it to the heart's function at rest.
-If the heart muscle does not move in a normal manner, and/or a less-than-normal amount of blood is pumped out by the heart, this may indicate one or more of the following:
+An RNA test with rest and exercise is done so the doctor can assess the heart's function during exercise and compare it to how well the heart works at rest.
+If the heart muscle does not move in a normal way, or not enough blood is pumped out by the heart, it may be a sign of one or more of the following:

-Injury to the heart muscle, possibly as a result of decreased blood flow to heart muscle due to clogged coronary arteries
+Injury to the heart muscle, possibly as a result of decreased blood flow to heart muscle due to clogged heart arteries

 An enlargement of one or more of the heart's chambers

 Aneurysm (a weak area in the heart muscle)

 Other related procedures that may be used to assess the heart include resting or exercise electrocardiogram (ECG or EKG), Holter monitor, signal-averaged ECG, cardiac catheterization, chest X-ray, computed tomography (CT scan) of the chest, echocardiography, electrophysiological studies, magnetic resonance imaging (MRI) of the heart, myocardial perfusion scans, and cardiac CT scan.